-The Eiffel Tower is normally on the list for people visiting Paris – even if they’ve been before – because it is so iconic, you won’t be able to resist seeing it.
+The Eiffel Tower is normally on the list for people visiting Paris because it is so iconic, you won’t be able to resist seeing it.

 However, if you are only in Paris for a day, I don’t recommend you go up the tower.
 There are queues and it takes a long time; you will spend a lot of your precious single day in Paris here if you go up the tower.
 And, frankly, there are better views of Paris elsewhere because the view of Paris from the Eiffel tower doesn’t have the Eiffel tower in it!

 You can wander the Champ De Mars gardens in which it is located.
 If you are interested in photography, there are some good locations from which to capture the tower frames by trees and buildings on the side streets off Avenue de la Bourdonnais: Avenue Silvestre de Sacy and Rue de l’Universite.